Trinity University provides teacher training PGCE Provider-led

 Financial support for EU students in 2018–19 and 2019-20

-The Government has confirmed that EU students who start a course in 2018/19 or 2019/20 will continue to remain eligible for financial support in academic year 2018 to 2019.
+The Government has confirmed that EU students who start a course in 2018/19 or 2019/20 will continue to remain eligible for financial support.
 EU students are eligible for home fee status, which means they are charged the same tuition fees as UK students.
 Other non-EU, international students do not have their tuition fees capped in this way.

 Bursaries and scholarships 2018-19

 Training bursaries and scholarships are available for eligible UK and EU students during PGCE Provider-led, School Direct and SCITT courses that start on or after 1 September 2018.
 If you're receiving a salary from your school, you are not eligible for a bursary or scholarship as well.

 The Institute of Physics, Royal Society of Chemistry, the British Computer Society, Royal Geographical Society, British Council and the Institute of Mathematics are offering a limited number of scholarships of up to £30,000 for students studying a postgraduate ITT in Maths, and up to £28,000 for students studying a postgraduate ITT in Physics, Chemistry, Computing, Geography and Languages.
 For more details of what scholarships are available, eligibility and how to apply visit https://getintoteaching.education.gov.uk/funding-and-salary/overview You must inform Leeds Trinity if you are awarded a scholarship.
 Institutions are responsible for making the scholarship payments to eligible students

 Help and support